Electricity Laws and Incentives in Federal

 Electric Vehicle and Fuel Cell Electric Vehicle Manufacturing Grants

 The U.S. Department of Energy (DOE) Office of Manufacturing and Energy Supply Chains (MESC) provides grants of up to $500,000,000 for the domestic production of hybrid, plug-in electric hybrid, plug-in electric drive, and hydrogen fuel cell electric vehicles and components through the Domestic Manufacturing Conversion Grants Program.
 A minimum 50% non-federal cost share is required.
 Funding will prioritize projects that address the conversion of manufacturing facilities that have recently ceased operation or will cease operation in the near future.
-For more information, see the DOE Funding Opportunity Announcement and the MESC Domestic Manufacturing Conversion Grants website.
+For more information, see the MESC Domestic Manufacturing Conversion Grants website.

 Environmental Justice Community Technical Assistance Program